Glossary

 - Snorlax strength

 - Weekly rating (Basic 1 to Master 20) from feeding Snorlax berries and meals.
-Determines which species and sleep styles can appear and affects drowsy power.
+Resets each Monday.
+Determines which species and sleep styles can appear and feeds into drowsy power.

 - Drowsy power

-- Calculated from Snorlax strength and sleep score.
-Higher drowsy power = more and sometimes rarer Pokémon after a sleep session.
+- Snorlax strength × sleep score (× event multiplier when active).
+Higher drowsy power = more spawns (3 at base, 4 at 1M, 5 at 2M+) and sometimes rarer Pokémon after a sleep session.

 - Sleep type (Dozing / Snoozing / Slumbering)